Fluctuations and first-passage properties of systems of Brownian particles with reset: Model B: reset of farthest particle

 We now turn to the fluctuations in the system's radius.
 Averaging Eq.~\eqref{ell_interacting} over the noise, one can see that, within the linear theory, $\average{\delta\ell} = 0$.
 The two-time autocorrelation of the system's radius is thus given by

 Plugging Eq.~\eqref{ell_interacting} into Eq.~\eqref{cov_deff_ell} and averaging over the noise we find after some algebra

-For $\tau \neq 0$ the sum in Eq.~\eqref{CovEll} converges and agrees well with MC simulations, see Fig. \ref{fig:fig3}b.
+For $\tau \neq 0$ the sum in Eq.~\eqref{CovEll} converges and agrees well with MC simulations, see Fig. \ref{fig:fig3}(b).
 However, for $\tau = 0$, the infinite series in Eq.~\eqref{CovEll} diverges logarithmically, because the large-$n$ asymptotic of $A_n$ scales as $1/n$:

 implying an infinite variance of $\ell(t)$.
 Needless to say, the original microscopic model exhibits a finite variance of the system's radius, as MC simulations show (see below).
-To resolve this contradiction, we follow the line of argument of Ref. \cite{siboni2021fluctuations}, where a similar apparent divergence was observed.
-We return to Eq.~\eqref{CovEll} and recall that the coarse-grained, Langevin description that we used here is only valid at macroscopic time lags, $\tau \gg 1/N$.
-Therefore we can introduce a cutoff at $\tau \sim 1/N$ which yields $g_\ell(\tau)$ with logarithmic accuracy.
+To resolve this contradiction we follow the line of argument of Ref. \cite{siboni2021fluctuations}, where a similar apparent divergence was observed.
+We return to Eq.~\eqref{CovEll} and recall that the coarse-grained Langevin description is only valid at macroscopic time lags, $\tau \gg 1/N$.
+Therefore we can introduce a cutoff at $\tau \sim 1/N$ which yields $g_\ell(0)$ with logarithmic (in $N$) accuracy.

 The calculations proceed in the following way.
 Using the large $n$ asymptotic of $A_n$ given by~\eqref{A_n_asymp}, we replace the summation in Eq.~\eqref{CovEll} by integration, and approximate the results for $|\tau| \ll 1$, ultimately leading to